macedoti13/GANs-Explained/index.md

 ## Introduction

 Have you ever wondered how _Generative AI_ works?
-There are dozens of different methods on how AI can be used to generate something specific, like text, images, videos, etc. In the last couple of years, Generative AI researchers have developed many architectures that are not specifically targeted at tackling basic regression/classification problems.
+There are dozens of different methods on how AI can be used to generate new data, like text, images, videos, etc. In the last couple of years, Generative AI researchers have developed many architectures that are not specifically targeted at tackling basic regression/classification problems.
 Using the same math and principles of already well-established methods, a new field in AI has been born, the generative field.

 The idea is very simple: a neural network that generates new data points that are similar to the data points it has been trained on.
 Basically, new data points that come from the same probability distribution as the training data points.